zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 </div>

 ## Testing
 Projecto will be unit-tested and integration tested.
 The [Doctest](https://github.com/doctest/doctest) header-only library will be used for testing.
-The development process will be similar to TDD for Projecto without rigidly sticking to the requirement of writing test cases before code.
+The development process will be similar to TDD without rigidly sticking to the requirement of writing test cases before code.
 I have found that sometimes a first draft of a unit of code is useful in elucidating the syntax the code will use and its necessary test cases.
+Generally, code will be written in small units, tested and refactored before developing the next part of the codebase.

 Code coverage will also be measured using gcov with [Gcovr](https://github.com/gcovr/gcovr) providing the coverage reports.
-The aim is to get as high as branch coverage as possible, though I anticipate this being difficult due to C++ throw branches.
+The aim is to get as high a branch coverage as possible, though I anticipate this being difficult due to C++ throw branches.

 ## Deployment and maintenance
 Projecto will make use of continuous integration (CI) during development and after initial release.
 Github actions will be used to implement the CI.